- What is identity theft?

 Long before most things went digital, identity thieves intercepted the postal system, hoping to find credit cards, bank statements, and other personal documents.
-Avoid sending personal information in the mail and always shred important documents — rummaging through your trash is not beneath an identity thief.
+Avoid sending personal information in the mail and always shred important documents — dumpster diving attacks are not beneath an identity thief.

 Did you know that your card could get cloned at an ATM (automated teller machine)?
 Identity thieves place a skimming device over the card slot that reads the information from the card’s magnetic strip and transmits it back to the scammer.
 Your details can then be used to make purchases.
 It’s worth educating your children about card skimming and identity theft.